What Is 4G Technology, 4G SIM Cards, and Their Relevance to the Internet of Things?

 • Radio Access Network (RAN): The Radio Access Network acts as the intermediary between IoT devices and the core network.
 It comprises base stations, antennas, and other equipment responsible for transmitting and receiving wireless signals.

-• LTE (Long Term Evolution): LTE is the primary standard used in 4G networks, offering enhanced data rates, improved spectral efficiency, and reduced latency.
+• LTE (Long Term Evolution): LTE is the primary standard used in 4G networks with 4G SIM cards, offering enhanced data rates, improved spectral efficiency, and reduced latency.
 IoT devices equipped with LTE capabilities can connect seamlessly to the LTE infrastructure, ensuring reliable and fast data transmission.

 Technical Specifications of 4G in IoT